tern-tools/tern/CONTRIBUTING.md

 You can contribute in the following ways:

+**Start a Discussion**
+- Ask questions about the project goals, features, a specific use case, or clarification on documentation.
+Asking questions lead to issues being filed, eventually making the project more usable.

 **File Issues**
-- Ask questions about the project goals, a specific use case, or clarification on documentation.
-Asking questions lead to issues being filed, eventually making the project more usable.
 - Run the code against any Docker image you are using, or any of the tests and submit bug reports when you find them.

 **Contribute Documentation**